-The following is a brief summary of the formations commonly used in soccer today.
+The following is a brief summary of the soccer formations commonly used in today’s game.
 It is important to point out that there is no ideal formation.
 From a coaching perspective, “the best” formation is the one that suits the players in your squad.

 This is a very popular and versatile formation.
 The main strength of the 4-4-2 is the defense-midfield link.
 The weakness is the two attackers who have to be constantly supported by the midfield.
 Two attackers are often not enough to stretch apart the opposing defense which may consist of four players or more.
 To accommodate, you need to get your outside midfielders running up the sideline.
 For example, when your team is building an attack on the left flank, the midfielder on the right flank has to run up toward the far post.

 4-4-2: The two attackers shift when the ball is on the flank.
 Note the outside midfielder running forward on the opposite side to introduce width in the attack.